LuminousCodeGH/registrate-tud/README.md

     * Under trigger, it is recommended you add a random delay
     * Under actions, select 'Start a program' and point to schedule.cmd

+#### Linux Standard
+* Open the terminal in the Registrate folder and type `python3 -m project.__main__`
+    * In case you want to add courses after intial setup, use the `-a` or `--add_courses` argument

 ## Help

-* To get a list of arguments type `python.exe -m project.__main__.py -h` in the terminal
+* To get a list of arguments append to the standard run command `-h` in the terminal
 * In case of a `TimeoutException` while scraping, it is possible the credentials are incorrect.
 To fix this you can:
     * Rerun the init.cmd
     * Manually adjust the credentials in ./project/data/creds.json (NOTE: Passwords are base64 encoded)
 * In case of a exception while sending the email, most likely the credentials are incorrect again.
 See bullet above
     * NOTE: Only sending from a Google mail has been tested, change `smtp_host` and `port` at your own risk
 * In case of a `TelegramOtherException: Bad Request` while parsing the notification in the `TelegramBot`, it is likely one of the open courses contains characters that have functionality in Markdown.
-Remove them or select a different notification method.
+Remove them or select a different notification method
-    * A better fix might be implemented later.
+    * A better fix might be implemented later
+* On Linux it is possible that the driver will fail to load a browser profile, in this case you will have to point to it manually in ./data/prefs.py
+    * The location of the browser profile can be easily found by typing in `about:profiles` in Firefox (possibly the same for Chrome)

 ## Future Implementations

-* Integrate Telegram API for notifications as an alternative to sending an email
-* Add support for Linux and MacOS and instructions on how to set the script up on the respective platform
+* Add support for MacOS and instructions on how to set the script up on the respective platform
 * Implement marking courses as complete after the last exam has been passed

 ## Authors